 CMS will not identify (ID) a mushroom based upon a picture or verbal description.
 Please do not email us, or post a request on the CMS Web page or Facebook pages for us to ID a mushroom.

-- The CMS Macrofungi of Lane County Oregon project on iNatrualist will attempt to identify mushrooms in or near Lane county.
-Just add your photo to the project usinng INaturalist app.
+- The CMS Macrofungi of Lane County Oregon (MLCO) project on iNatrualist will attempt to identify mushrooms in or near Lane county.
+Just upload your photos with the INaturalist app.
+All photos geotagged within Lane County will automatically be included in the MLCO project.
 Be sure to include the proper information (photo, location, and date).
 You will find instructions here for submitting to the MLCO project.

 - Bring your mushrooms to a CMS monthly meeting.
 We meet at the Amazon Community Center on the 3rd Wednesday of the month.
 For more details and a map, go to our CMS Meetings page.